richafnu/Viva/Viva/glint/setup/survey-qa.md

 ## Launch a test survey

-To verify that your Viva Glint survey setup works as expected, launch a test survey to a group of test users, collect feedback, make updates, and delete the test survey after testing is complete.
+To verify that your Viva Glint survey setup, launch a test survey to a group of users, collect feedback, make updates, and delete the test survey after testing is complete.

 ### Select a group of survey testers